mrhdias/tera-shortcodes/README.md

 ## How to perform a test?

+An example is provided to demonstrate how a shortcode is implemented.
 Clone the repository and edit the test template if you wish.
 In the products shortcode, you can change the limit and order.

 ```sh